AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47004-vat-not-applied-to-billing-address-without-vat-id.md

 ---
-title: "ACSD-47004: VAT is not applied to a billing address without a VAT ID"
+title: "ACSD-47004: VAT not applied to billing address without VAT ID"
 description: Apply the ACSD-47004 patch to fix the Adobe Commerce issue where VAT is not applied to a billing address without a VAT ID.
 ---

-# ACSD-47004: VAT is not applied to a billing address without a VAT ID
+# ACSD-47004: VAT not applied to billing address without VAT ID

 The ACSD-47004 patch fixes the issue where VAT is not applied to a billing address without a VAT ID.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md)  1.1.24 is installed.
 The patch ID is ACSD-47004.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.